wp-plugins/child-theme-configurator/readme.txt

 * View style changes before commiting to them
 * Add and modify individual @media queries
 * Import web fonts and use them in place of Theme fonts
+* Copy theme templates and edit them using Theme Editor
+* Upload theme images for use with stylesheets
+* Upload custom screenshot for your child theme
 * Save hours of development time

 == Installation ==